Essential Website Security: Guide on How to Secure Your Website

 - Change all passwords: Assume your credentials have been compromised and change passwords.
 Hopefully you do not use the same password for different products and services, otherwise you should change those passwords as well.

-- Change DB credentials (if possible): The wp-config.php file contains the credentials the WordPress site uses to connect to the database of the site.
+- Change DB credentials (if possible): The wp-config.php file contains the credentials the site uses to connect to the database of the site.
 In many cases, access to the database is restricted even if the DB credentials are compromised.
 However, with some hosts, hackers can use this information to directly modify the database.
 This can cause the site to be reinfected.

 Conclusion